cooscoos/Hoive/README.md

 ### Server

+- tidy select
-- time to have a good tidy up of websock session and server
+- time to have a good tidy up of websock session and server and "echoer"
 - now boots players back into main and delete the game, but doing this is a bit jank
 - winstring is probably gubbed for a natural win